The questions haven’t started quite yet, but I’m sure they will. When my children ask, “Mama, why do we live this way?” this is what I will tell them.

 We each choose one cause or one sport and that’s where we focus our free time.
-We don’t volunteer for everything that comes along and feel like we have to do every single activity there is.
+We don’t volunteer for everything that comes along and feel like we have to do every single activity in the world.
 We need time to be together as a family!

-We make and grow our food because good nutrition is important for a healthy body.
+We cook food from scratch and grow veggies in our garden because good nutrition is important for a healthy body.
 Spraying “9 essential vitamins and minerals” onto breakfast cereal doesn’t make it healthy.

 We don’t buy a lot of cheap plastic junk because we don’t need it cluttering up our house, or filling up the landfill in a week.

-Teaching you to garden and cook is part of our family heritage.
+Teaching you to garden and help in the kitchen is part of our family heritage.
 You might not remember Great-Grandpa and Great-Grandma, but I’m passing on the gardening skills and recipes I learned from them.

 We use natural remedies so you don’t get the idea that medicine or drugs is how you fix problems.
 There’s a time and a place for medicine–and we use it when it’s warranted–but not for every little sniffle.